-While loneliness can affect anyone at any time, some factors like stress, fatigue and social isolation at the end of the year may put you at a higher risk of being affected.
+While loneliness can affect anyone at any time, some factors like stress, fatigue and social isolation caused by the COVID-19 pandemic may put you at a higher risk of being affected.

 For those that have lost loved ones, grief may also be more intense during the holiday period.